Traveling as a couple isn’t always easy. Find out 5 incredible tips based on our own experiences, to survive as a couple while traveling

 If I’m sometimes too busy with planning or photo shoots, Jan will now point this out way quicker.
 When we talk, we always remain constructive and give each other positive feedback.
 It’s important that we both feel good and happy.

 A topic that causes irritation and frustration in many relationships are the finances.
 Nothing is more annoying than worrying about money on your vacation.
 So agree in advance how much you want and can spend, and how you will divide the costs during.
 A useful app for this is spiltwise.
+That’s also a great app to use when you travel with friends.

 3. 2 -1 = 1